nandeepnagi/media-services-dotnet-functions-integration/README.md

 3. Create a Cosmos DB with the SQL API.

-4. Create a Cosmos DB Collection and database
+4. Create a Cosmos DB Collection (called analytics) and database (called livettml)

 5. Deploy Logic Apps